ABOUT THE COVERED PASSAGES PARIS

 4. PASSAGE DES PANORAMAS – THE OLDEST

-Built in 1799 along two arrondissements, this is the oldest of the surviving covered passages in Paris and the first one illuminated with gas lamps in 1816.
+Built in 1799 along two arrondissements, Passage des Panoramas is the oldest of the surviving covered passages in Paris and the first one illuminated with gas lamps in 1816.
 Its name comes from the two large rotundas built at the entrance of the passage (disappeared today) to display panoramic paintings of Paris, Toulon, Rome, Jerusalem, and other famous cities.
-This labyrinthine passage is home to the Théâtre des Variétés which entertains Parisians since 1807.
-Most of all Passage des Panoramas is known for its philately shops.
+This labyrinthine covered walkway is home to the Théâtre des Variétés which entertains Parisians since 1807.
+But most of all, Passage des Panoramas is known for its philately shops.
 Therefore if you like old stamps, postcards and coins, this is the place to go.

 » OUR MUST SEE’S: the French engraving and printer Henri Stern (#47) set up shop here in 1834.
 Today the shop is working as a fancy cafe but you still can see original details of the former shop.
 The Artists’ entrance to Théâtre des Variétés (#17).
-Tombées du Camion (#44) has interesting (sometimes weird) collectibles.
+Tombées du Camion (#44) is a cute shop with interesting (sometimes weird) collectibles.

 5. PASSAGE JOUFFROY – THE MOST GENUINE

-If you want to know how theses passages looked like during their mid XIXth century heyday, Passage Jouffroy is the place to go.
+If you want to know how these covered walkways looked like in their heydays, during the XIXth century, Passage Jouffroy is the place to go.
 Crowded and packed with quirky boutiques, this covered passage is always fun to walk.
-This is also the most touristy passage thanks to Musée Grevin, the Parisian version of Madame Tussaud’s, which has the exit inside this passage.
-Don’t miss its structure, this is the first Parisian passage built entirely of metal and glass with the only exception of the decorative elements in wood.
+This is also the most touristy passage thanks to Musée Grevin, the Parisian version of Madame Tussaud’s, with the exit inside this passage.
+Don’t miss its structure: this is the first Parisian passage built entirely of metal and glass with the only exception of the decorative elements in wood.
 We also like the floor, paved with a geometric pattern composed of white, gray and black squares.

-» OUR MUST SEE’S: Pain d’Épices (#29) and La Boite à Joujoux (#41) are two old fashioned toy shops which are worth a visit inside.
+» OUR MUST SEE’S: Pain d’Épices (#29) and La Boite à Joujoux (#41) are two old fashioned toy shops worth a visit.
 Quirky Segas (#34) specializes in antique walking sticks.
 Librairie du Passage (#48 ) proposes second hand books and beautiful vintage posters.

 6. PASSAGE BRADY – THE MOST EXOTIC

-The hostel’s entrance is through one of the most beautiful covered passages in Paris (Passage Jouffroy) so you can feel the passage’s special atmosphere during all your stay.
-Actually, thanks to its decoration this hotel is like an extension of the same passage
+The hostel’s entrance is through one of the most beautiful covered passages in Paris (Passage Jouffroy) so you can enjoy the passage’s everyday life and special atmosphere during all your stay.
+Good deals if you book in advance

 OUR SUGGESTIONS: CLICK FOR MORE INFO ↓